rodrigoquijarro/CreateYourOwnContainer/README.md

 }
 ```
 ![](images/process.png)

+We will load a shell program to test what is inside the container.
+To do this we will ue the funtion execvp, which will replace the current process (child) with a instance of the program.

 ## Isolate it using namespaces
 - This new process is isolated using the CLONE_NEWPID flag.this helps the process to see only this pid.